DPCscience/SFSI/inst/md/selection_index.md

 <div id="Sparse" />

-### 3. Sparse Phenotypic and Genotypic selection index
+### 3. Penalized Phenotypic and Genotypic selection index

-The sparse index is obtained by imposing a penalization in the estimation of the regression coefficients.
+The penalized index is obtained by imposing a penalization in the estimation of the regression coefficients.
 The penalization is given by the parameter `lambda`.

-Code below will calculate sparse genotypic SI (SGSI) and sparse phenotypic SI (SPSI) for 100 values of the penalization parameter
+Code below will calculate penalized genotypic SI (PGSI) and penalized phenotypic SI (PPSI) for 100 values of the penalization parameter
 ```r
 library(SFSI)